barbell-math/util/src/argparse/README.md

 1. Help: this adds the `-h` and `--help` flag arguments which when encountered will stop all further parsing and print the help menu.
-1. Verbosity: this adds the `-v` and `--verbose` flag counter arguments which can be used to set a verbosity level for a running application.

 ## Argument Config Files